AntonHedlundFG/IcosphereGrid/README.md

 The region checks uses a simple floodfill algorithm.

 The most interesting part of this work was to check whether a node was to the west or east of another node.
 It's complicated, since west/east is different depending on where you are.
-My solution uses the cross product of the tiles normal vector and the global up vector, and the dot product of the cross product and the nodes' position delta [See it here](/Source/IcosphereGrid/Private/TriangleNodeRelations.cpp#L20C1-L38C2)
+My solution uses the cross product of the tiles normal vector and the global up vector, and the dot product of the cross product and the nodes' position delta.
+[See it here](/Source/IcosphereGrid/Private/TriangleNodeRelations.cpp#L20C1-L38C2)